Bajaj Auto launches upgraded version of KTM 250 DUKE bike

-NEW DELHI: Bajaj Auto on Wednesday said it has launched an upgraded version of premium motorcycle KTM 250 DUKE priced at Rs 2.09 lakh (ex-showroom Delhi).
+NEW DELHI, Aug 5: Bajaj Auto on Wednesday said it has launched an upgraded version of premium motorcycle KTM 250 DUKE priced at Rs 2.09 lakh (ex-showroom Delhi).

 The bike comes with an advanced ‘Supermoto’ mode that can be activated at the push of a button, which when engaged only controls the anti-lock braking system on the front brake.
 Rear brake pressure is entirely up to the rider’s right foot, allowing the rider to test riding skills to the absolute limit, Bajaj Auto said in a statement.